 The war over, Oliver and Mary resumed their family life, living first at Sussex Gardens in London then at Beckenham, Kent, within easy reach of Mary’s parents at Whitstable.
 First daughter Ann was born in 1945 while Oliver was serving abroad; Nicholas followed in 1949 and Caroline in 1953.
 Mary was a full-time mother, indulging her passion for poetry once the children went to school.

 After the war, Oliver’s mother Gladys settled in the Wiltshire village of Aldbourne.
-The family house in Antigua had been sold and all surviving siblings were in Britain or variously Malaya, Nigeria, Nyasaland and Rhodesia.
+The family house in Antigua had been sold and all surviving siblings were in Britain or variously Malaya, Nigeria, Northern Rhodesia and Uganda.
 Osbern George, who trained with Oliver in Canada, never returned from war service.
 Serving with the Polish air force, his plane was shot down near Arnhem.

 In 1946 Oliver joined the office of the Director of Public Prosecutions.
 No more defending clients, from then onwards he prosecuted every variety of offence from bigamy through fraud and forgery, to manslaughter and well over a hundred cases of murder.
 Many of his cases achieved national prominence – notably the trial of Lord Montague of Beaulieu for gross indecency and